 The arrival of a newly born infant is the occasion of great happiness.
 Like the friends of St John the Baptist’s parents, Elizabeth and Zachary, we might wonder “What will this child be?”
-There could be countless answers to this question, but the one thing that is certain is that each baby is called not only to be the child of Mummy and Daddy, but also to be a child of God.
+There could be countless answers to this question, but the one thing that is certain is that each baby is called to be a child of God.
 As the waters of baptism pour over a child’s head, something really wonderful happens: the original sin with which we are all born is really washed away; sanctifying grace (God’s life and love) are poured into the soul; the image of Christ is stamped onto the soul forever, the baby becomes a child of God and an heir to His kingdom.

 By having a child baptised, the parents commit themselves to bringing him or her up as a Catholic; they must pledge themselves to educate the child in the Catholic Faith and give practical examples of living that Faith.
 In real terms, this means being active members of the Catholic Church, beginning with weekly Sunday attendance at the Holy Sacrifice of the Mass and regular family prayers at home.
 Without this commitment, parents risk taking baptism for a more or less empty cultural gesture with little significance.
 On the contrary, by pledging to involve their children actively in the life of the Church, they give their children the best start in life and set them up to be life-long members of the Church founded by Christ.

 Baptisms at St. Gerard’s are held on the first Sunday of the month at 12pm.
 There is a compulsory preparation evening which one, or both parents, are to attend (you will be advised the date when booking).
 As well as this, we ask that you attend a welcome rite blessing, which is usually held on the fourth Sunday of the month during the 10:30am Mass.